 Debts & Dreams

-Along with the national debt in the USA soaring to 22 trillion dollars, student loan debt in this country is 1.3 trillion.
+Along with the national debt in the USA soaring to $22 trillion, student loan debt in this country is $1.3 trillion.
 Come on, that can’t be right.
 Well, it says so on the Google, so I’m trusting it to be fairly accurate.
 Lots of links confirm that debt is how this country does business.
 While the national debt is its own horror show, the student loan debt in this country is Debtzilla, raging and sinking the economic boats of millions of Americans who find themselves enslaved to massive debt at a time in their lives when they should be beginning to build their economic futures on the foundation of a college degree.

 Pointing fingers and laying blame at colleges, parents, guidance counselors, the insatiable loan industry and students themselves--they, after all, do sign up for the loans at some point--only avoids confronting the beast by stirring up self-righteous rage that solves nothing.